Hundreds honor 2 children killed and 17 people wounded in shooting at a Minneapolis Catholic school

 FBI Director Kash Patel said on X that the shooting is being investigated as an act of domestic terrorism and a hate crime targeting Catholics.

+Westman's mother had worked at the church for five years, retiring in 2021, according to a church Facebook post that year.
+It's not clear if Robin Westman ever attended the church or had been enrolled at the school.

-O’Hara said police hadn’t yet found any relationship between the shooter and the church, nor determined a motive for the bloodshed.
+O'Hara said police had not determined a motive for the bloodshed.
 The chief said, however, that investigators were examining a social media post that appeared to show the shooter at the scene.

 O’Hara, who gave the wounded youngsters’ ages as 6 to 15, said a wooden plank was placed to barricade some of the side doors, and that authorities found a smoke bomb at the scene.